norasay/Portfolio/README.md

 # Nora Say - Information Technology Engineering Student
 ## Introduction
 Hello there!
-I'm Nora Say, currently in my second year of Engineering in Information Technology at KTH.
+I'm Nora Say, currently in my third year of Engineering in Information Technology at KTH.
 This GitHub profile serves as a showcase of my journey, featuring various projects that I've worked on using diverse technologies.

 ## Education
 ### Bachelor of Engineering in Information Technology
-**Institution:** KTH Royal Institute of Technology **Year:** 2nd Year
+**Institution:** KTH Royal Institute of Technology **Year:** 3rd Year
 **Focus:** Software Development, Systems Engineering

 ## Skills I have gained proficiency in several programming languages and technologies through my academic projects and personal exploration: